rakyll/hey/README.md

 # boom

 `boom` is a tiny program that sends some load to a web application.
-It's similar to Apache Benchmark, but with better availability across different platforms and a less troubling installation experience.
+It's similar to Apache Bench ([ab](http://httpd.apache.org/docs/2.2/programs/ab.html)), but with better availability across different platforms and a less troubling installation experience.

 `boom` is originally written by Tarek Ziade in Python and is available on [tarekziade/boom](https://github.com/tarekziade/boom).
 But, due to its dependency requirements and my personal annoyance of maintaining concurrent programs in Python, I decided to rewrite it in Go.